nyathea/legacypatcher/README.md

 - You may not be able to like tweets on some versions because of it using deprecated endpoints.
 - There may be random crashes in some places. please send crash logs.
 - your profile may not load on some startups. you may need to reopen it for it to work.

+Please let me know if theres any other issues! pleae open a bug report and i'll get to you as soon as i can